archanakalburgi/Image_Search_OpenAI_Clip/Readme.md

    - [x] Grid of images limit to 16 images a page
    - [x] Search text box
    - [x] Search image box
-   - [ ] Make it look like it was made by an adult.
+   - [x] Make the user experience delightful
 - [x] Deployment
    - [x] local server setup instructions
    - [x] DockerFile so that it is easy to get the application running.